Catalina Island and Cabo San Lucas FoxRVTravel from our cruise ship.

 Catalina Island and Cabo San Lucas

 Catalina Island and Cabo San Lucas were the intended destinations for the cruise.
 The cruise may have originally included a stop in Mazatlan (dropped well before we signed up).
-Some of the documents we saw described the cruise as the Mexican Rivera.
+Some of the documents we saw described the cruise as the Mexican Riviera.
 Other things seemed to include Mazatlan as a destination.
 For us, Mazatlan was never on our list of intended stops.
 Catalina Island and Cabo San Lucas were the only ports when we signed up.

 Avalon on Catalina Island photo taken from our cruise ship.